 "At the same time, we have the possibility of specifying which reasons must be approved by department managers.
 Some reasons are more important than others.
-For example, we are not interested in using our time approving the registration of an employee who arrives 5 minutes late on a particular day", says Jan Nielsen, "We choose deviations that have an influence on the operation and concentrate on those.
+For example, we are not interested in using our time approving the registration of an employee who arrives 5 minutes late on a particular day", says Jan Nielsen and ends: "We choose deviations that have an influence on the operation and concentrate on those.
 This means that we save time on control and have more time for important things".

 Once the Metro is fully extended with all lines, there will be approx. 130 stewards to help and guide passengers in the Metro trains.
 Metro Service expects an implementation time for the system of only two months and calculate on being fully operational in ProMark on 1st April 2003.

 Metro Service is running the new Metro in Copenhagen which was opened on 17th October 2002.
 The Metro runs without drivers, and the trains are controlled centrally by computers.
 In the rush hour traffic the trains run at intervals of down to three minutes.